TrawsCymru

-TrawsCymru is the brand name for a network of regional bus services in Wales, sponsored by the Welsh Government.
-It was introduced as a replacement for the TrawsCambria network.
+TrawsCymru (across Wales) is a network of regional long-distance bus services in Wales (Cymru).
+The brand was introduced by the Welsh Government to improve cross-country public transport links and to replace the earlier TrawsCambria network.
+Services operate on key strategic routes, with the network now managed by Transport for Wales.

+Operations

+TrawsCymru routes operate over longer distances than conventional local bus services, linking key settlements and providing connections where rail routes are limited or indirect.
+Services typically connect with local bus networks and railway stations.
+The network aims to support economic development, improve accessibility, and encourage sustainable travel across Wales.

 History

 Launch plans

 In 2010, the Welsh Assembly ran a consultation on improvements to the existing TrawsCambria network.
 In 2011, a programme of improvements for TrawsCambria services X40 (Carmarthen - Pencader - Lampeter - Aberaeron - Aberystwyth) and 704/T4 (Newtown - Brecon/Merthyr) was announced.

 Under these plans services T4 & X40 and T4, and the network as a whole, were to be re-launched under the new TrawsCymru brand.
 Service X40 was to be re-numbered TC1 and T4 would have become TC4, along with extension south to Cardiff.
 During 2012, these two routes were to receive new Optare Tempos equipped with coach style seating, greater luggage space, real time information and WiFi.

 The plans for re-numbering T4 were dropped, but the new vehicles and extension to Cardiff were introduced.
 The six additional WAG-funded Optare Tempos with leather seats, free WiFi and tables operate alongside the existing three Optare Tempos that had previously worked the T4 service.

 The X40 was originally scheduled to be replaced by TrawsCymru service T1/TC1 from 1 April 2012 under a contract until 31 March 2020 on offer.
 However it later emerged that Arriva Buses Wales intended to stop operating the X40 service, along with its share of route 550, from 26 February.
 Instead Arriva introduced services branded Cymru Express on a fully commercial basis in place of the former TrawsCambria X40.